-Keeper 6 review
+Keeper 6 full review

 As a password manager, Keeper has the basics covered.
 It captures login info and passwords for you as you browse the Web, securely stores them in a neatly organized software vault that's easy to access, and generates passwords for you on the fly.
 See all software downloads.

 Keeper also goes above and beyond the basics, by offering a handy and secure password sharing feature that I haven't seen on any of its competitors.
 Unfortunately, this application is hampered by a relatively high price and a few quirks that make it harder to use than necessary.